Meiji bride's hon-furisode with full-body yuzen, kinkoma, and Shishu. Length 62"

 Here, it's used as a background for heavy embroidery of sho-chiku-bai in a pastoral setting ( sho-chiku-bai is a Chinese reading of 'matsu' (pine) , 'take' (bamboo) and 'ume' (plum), often referred to as the 'Three Friends of Winter').
 Together they represent good fortune, and so are often seen on wedding kimono.
 In the background silk behind the karaori you can also see dyed bands of turquoise, used to set off the pale gold.
 It's difficult to specify the technique here, but it's more than likely a bokashi (ombré) dip-dye.

-The gold and extensive embroidery, and the weight of the silk necessary to support that, make this kimono heavier than several of my uchikake, despite it being unpadded.
+The gold-wrapped thread and the extensive embroidery, along with the weight of the silk necessary to support that, make this kimono heavier than several of my uchikake, despite it being unpadded.
 Yet the overall visual feel is one of lightness, aided by the paleness of the gold thread against the white brocade.
 The hakkake is made of the same karaori without embroidery, giving a clear view of the technique.
 It's interesting that in this furisode the bands of differing gold brocade are offset at irregular intervals across the seams, with only the embroidery matched.

 It's difficult to categorize this kimono.
 At a guess, I would have been tempted to lean towards a wedding kimono, despite its lack of traditional red lining.
 Its weight was such that I wondered when I first saw it whether it might actually be a wedding uchikake, made to be worn open over a kakeshita, but the existence of a horizontal seam at the waist identifies it as a furisode to be worn with an obi, which would cover the adjustment seam.
 Although the hakkake is lined with the same material as the outer, as it would be on an hon-furisode, it also lacks padding to either the hemline or sleeves, dropping its standing slightly, although it obviously remains a sumptuous piece intended for a special occasion.
 Sourced in Kobe, Japan.